 ‘Supposedly, the words we enjoy hearing most are, “I love you”.
 Not true.
 The words we most want to hear are, “Well done!”’

-You might well feel lousy.
-Again, it’s not our acts of kindness which give us pleasure, it’s being valued for them.
+It’s not our act of kindness which give us pleasure, it’s being appreciated for it.
 (Even when the recipient isn’t there to appreciate what we have done, we can imagine the person’s pleasure.
 That can be enough.)

-Now imagine, dear reader, that you are a member of a tribe during a famine.
+Imagine you are a member of a tribe during a famine.
 You leave the tribe for a day and upon your return find the tribe gone.
 They have abandoned you.
-They now have one less mouth to feed.
 How would you feel?
-As you stand there shaking you might wonder: did they reject you because you were not pulling your weight?
-Or because they didn’t like you enough to share scarce food with you?
-Whatever the case, you would feel awful.
-Especially knowing that as a result of their rejection you will probably die.

-Or, how you would feel if you were a hunter, and after days of unsuccessful hunting you yet again entered the camp with empty arms?
+Or, after days of unsuccessful hunting, how would you feel if you yet again entered the camp with empty arms?
 Can you picture the tribe turning their eyes to you in hope, and see their look of hope turn to disappointment, and then to despair, when they find you have let them down?

 As we evolved over countless generations, that anxiety became innate.
 It’s no wonder many of us fear public speaking: the sight of the tribe’s eyes upon us stirs up primitive fears, primitive responsibilities.

 The need to feel valued is strong within us.
 In some Papua New Guinean tribal societies a devastating punishment is to be ostracised.
 A person is ignored and made to feel invisible.
 In just a few hours that person can be reduced to a gibbering mess.